 - Articulate key deliverables and milestones for your demand gen efforts.

 Success metrics: Metrics depends on your marketing tactics.
-If you do e-mail, it can be open rate, if you do events, it can be business cards you collect. if you do banner ads, it may be a goal of driving traffic to your website.
+If you do e-mail, it can be an open rate, if you do events, it can be business cards you collect. if you do banner ads, it may be a goal of driving traffic to your website.
 For B2B, the common goals are likely to be the number of leads or prospects.
 Work with your teams to determine a relevant set of success metrics.

 Use a two-pager to ground your mgmt before going into the details of your marketing plan.